reypapin/Domain-Name-Classification-with-LLM/Code/Python/Noteboks/Readme.md

 6. **ollama_Llama3_8B_prompting_n_size_family.ipynb**
    - **Description:** This notebook experiments with training the Llama3 model from Ollama using three different training batch sizes, excluding the 'ramnit' family.
 The resulting models are then evaluated on a test dataset that contains only 'ramnit' family domains and normal domains.
 The objective is to observe how the model performs when encountering a specific family that was not seen during training.

+7. **ollama_Llama3_8B_prompting_n_size_feature_comparation.ipynb**
+   - **Description:** This notebook compares the performance of the Llama3 8B model using two types of prompts: one with domain features such as length, number of vowels, consonants, digits, hyphens, presence of numbers, and top-level domain, and another without these features.
+The models are evaluated with training batch sizes of 100, 200, and 500.
+The results indicate that the model without domain features performs better than the one with features.

 ## Workflow

 1. **Upload Datasets:** Datasets are uploaded to Google Drive.